Western, Arab states pledge $2.4 billion in Syria aid

 "I hope this will launch a political process to establish a transitional governing body with a full executive powers, and most importantly, end the violence," he said.

 He urged the opposition forces to come with a united delegation.
-He added organisers had not been able to finalise whether Iran, Syria's Shi'ite Muslim ally, would take part and was coordinating closely with Russia and the United States.
+He added organizers had not been able to finalize whether Iran, Syria's Shi'ite Muslim ally, would take part and was coordinating closely with Russia and the United States.

 The World Food Programme (WFP) said on Tuesday it had delivered rations to a record 3.8 million people in Syria in December, but civilians in eastern provinces and besieged towns near the capital remain out of reach.